Seasonal food and seasonal eating is a huge part of our life in Turkey and was one of the main elements that excited us about starting a life here.

 Seasonal Eating In Autumn

 Again, all the staples are widely available and there’ll be some crossover from the later summer months.
 Generally, though, your autumnal seasonal eating in Southwest Turkey will include:

 - Beetroot (Pancar) – At its best in the autumn months.
 We love to pickle it.

 - Chayote squash (Rodos kabağı) – A Turkish friend told us how to do this chayote squash recipe.

-- Pumpkin (Balkabağı) – Used in Turkey as a dessert, if we buy a pumpkin, it’s for pumpkin soup or we roast it as an accompaniment.
+- Pumpkin (Balkabağı) – Used in Turkey for the dessert Kabak Tatlısı, if we buy a pumpkin, it’s more often for pumpkin soup.
+Or we roast it as an accompaniment.

 - Saffron Milk Cap mushrooms (Çıntar / Kanlıca) – This much loved, and much sought after, mushroom appears after the first Autumn rains.
 A wet autumn/winter will see this mushroom appear in abundance.
 Great in a mushroom risotto or kept simple with the classic garlic mushrooms on toast.